Mikhail Kalashnikov

 Kalashnikov was, according to himself, a self-taught tinkerer who combined innate mechanical skills with the study of weaponry to design arms that achieved battlefield ubiquity.
 Even though Kalashnikov felt sorrow at the weapons' uncontrolled distribution, he took pride in his inventions and in their reputation for reliability, emphasizing that his rifle is "a weapon of defense" and "not a weapon for offense".

 Early life

 Kalashnikov was born in the village of Kurya, in present-day Altai Krai, Russia, as the seventeenth child of the 19 children of Aleksandra Frolovna Kalashnikova (née Kaverina) and Timofey Aleksandrovich Kalashnikov, who were peasants.
-In 1930, his father and most of his family had their properties confiscated and were deported as kulaks to the village of Nizhnyaya Mokhovaya, Tomsk Oblast.
 In his youth, Mikhail suffered from various illnesses and was on the verge of death at age six.
 He was attracted to all kinds of machinery, but also wrote poetry, dreaming of becoming a poet.
-He went on to write six books and continued to write poetry all of his life.
-After deportation to Tomsk Oblast, his family had to combine farming with hunting, and thus Mikhail frequently used his father's rifle in his teens.
+He later went on to write six books and continued to write poetry all of his life.
+In 1930, his father and most of his family had their properties confiscated and were deported as kulaks to the village of Nizhnyaya Mokhovaya, Tomsk Oblast.
+After deportation, his family had to combine farming with hunting, and thus Mikhail frequently used his father's rifle in his teens.
 Kalashnikov continued hunting into his 90s.